Painful urination (dysuria)

 • Chlamydia trachomatis

-• Cystitis (irritation of the bladder)
+• Cystitis (which is inflammation of the bladder)

 • Genital herpes